mHealth-Research-Group/paaws-benchmarking/README.md

 Our paper is available as a [pdf](https://github.com/mHealth-Research-Group/paaws-benchmarking/blob/main/results/paper.pdf) or from the [ACM Digital library](https://doi.org/10.1145/3770639).

+## More Info on PAAWS

+For more information on the PAAWS dataset and resources associated with the dataset, see [the PAAWS study repository](https://github.com/mHealth-Research-Group/paaws-study).

 ## Questions, Comments, Issues

-Please use the [issue tracker](https://github.com/mHealth-Research-Group/paaws-benchmarking/issues) for any questions, comments, or issues when using the data.
+Please use the [issue tracker](https://github.com/mHealth-Research-Group/paaws-study/issuess) for any questions, comments, or issues when using the data.
-If we have not responded to your issue within a week, please [email us](mailto:potter.v@northeastern.edu).
+If we have not responded to your issue within a week, please [email us](https://www.paawsstudy.org/contact-us.html).

 ## Acknowledgements